 Question

-On outbound calls, is it possible for my Talk number from the United States to display a business name instead of a phone number?
+Can my United States Talk number display a business name instead of a phone number on outbound calls?

 Answer

-It is possible to display your business name instead of your Talk phone number on outbound calls as long as the name has a maximum of 15 characters (including spaces) and no special characters.
-This functionality is only available to phone numbers based in the USA (+1 country code).
-It might work for some carriers in Canada, but this is not guaranteed.
+You can display your business name instead of your Talk phone number on outbound calls.
+The name must have a maximum of 15 characters, including spaces, and no special characters.
+This functionality is only available for phone numbers based in the USA with a +1 country code.
+It may work for some carriers in Canada, but it is not guaranteed.

-CNAM is a feature from the public telephone network in the USA that identifies an incoming caller by a business name associated with the originating phone number.
+CNAM is a feature from the public telephone network in the USA that identifies an inbound caller by a business name associated with the originating phone number.

-- Your legal business name: the one associated with your DUNS number.
+- Legal business name: the name associated with your Employer Identification Number (EIN)

-- Your physical address: the one associated with your DUNS number.
+- Physical address: the address associated with your Employer Identification Number (EIN)

-- Your business type: Corporation, Partnership, Sole Proprietor, Non-Profit, Co-operative, Limited liability company.
+- Business type: Corporation, Partnership, Sole Proprietor, Non-Profit, Co-operative, or Limited liability company

-- The regions where your business operates: EMEA, LATAM, AMER, APAC.
+- The regions where your business operates: EMEA, LATAM, AMER, or APAC

 - Two authorized representatives.
 They must be the Director, VP, Corporate Counsel, GM, CFO, or CEO.
 Include the following information for each contact: